joey-qytyku/OS-90-fixed/docs/Manual/3_Memory/4_Chains.md

 - STAT M_ResizeWithCommit(LONG chain, SIGLONG delta_bytes)
 - STAT M_ExtendUncommit(LONG chain, LONG bytes)

+> TODO: Features to detect memory available, that way allocations can be respectful to the caches.

 ## M_Alloc

 Allocates a chain with `bytes_commit` bytes rounded to a page count and specifies the very last entry the number of uncommitted blocks that must later be mapped.